janoglezcampos/llvm-yx-callobfuscator/README.md

 # LLVM-YX-CALLOBFUSCATOR

-LLVM plugin to transparently apply stack spoofing and indirect syscalls, if possible, to native Windows X64 calls at compile time.
+LLVM plugin to transparently apply stack spoofing and indirect syscalls, if possible, to Windows x64 native calls at compile time.

-## "Ive 5 mins, what is this?"
+## "I've 5 mins, what is this?"
 This project is a plugin meant to be used with [opt](https://llvm.org/docs/CommandGuide/opt.html), the LLVM optimizer.
 Opt will use the pass included in this plugin to hook calls to Windows functions based on a config file and point those calls to a single function, which, given an ID identifying the function to be called, will apply dynamic stack obfuscation, and if the function is a syscall stub, will call it throw indirect syscalling.